TrueWinter/ExportSchem/README.md

 ## Configuration

 The plugin must be configured before use.
 On the first startup, a config file will be generated.
 The comments in this file explain what each config option does.
+After configuring, restart the server.

 **Important: You must have the ability to use additional ports.
 Contact your host if you are unsure what ports you can use.**